 5.I-Tim-Pad — Thailand

 Known here as “rolled ice cream” or “stir-fried ice cream,” I-Tim-Pad is a popular frozen dessert often sold by Thai street vendors.
 A creamy milk base is poured on a metal disc, called an “ice grill,” which is cooled to below freezing (street vendors use dry ice to keep it this cold).
 The people preparing the ice cream use spatulas to spread it around the ice grill and, as it freezes, cut it into strips.
 These strips are then rolled into the finished product.
 Fruit or other flavorings are mixed in during the process, as well as any other mix-ins you can imagine.
-Rolled ice cream has become very popular across the United States in recent years.
+Rolled ice cream has become a very popular ice cream around the world and especially across the United States in recent years.